kaboom748/esp8266_WLAN_PHY/README.md

 Radio rules vary by country.

 In Canada, RSS-247 currently covers relevant licence-exempt digital transmission/frequency-hopping systems in the **2400–2483.5 MHz** band.

-Equipment covered by that standard is licence-exempt only when the applicable technical and certification requirements are satisfied.
+Licence-exempt operation is still subject to the applicable technical, certification, emission, power, and equipment requirements.

 In other words: